JamesNZL/notion-assignment-import/README.md

 ## macOS Instructions

-1. Download the `notion-assignment-import-safari` folder in the repository.
+1. Download the latest `notion-assignment-import-safari.zip` folder in the `releases` -> `safari` folder, and unzip it.
 2. Navigate to the file `Notion Canvas Assignment Import` in `notion-assignment-import-safari` -> `Contents` -> `MacOS`.
 3. Open up the `terminal` app.
 Paste in this command: